CSSAuditors/audit/site/index.md

       Subscribe
     icon: /gfx/subscribe.svg
     description: >-
-      We are working hard to publish new reports as soon as possible.
+      We are working hard to publish new reports and blog posts as soon as possible.

       If you would like to get new reports in your inbox, subscribe here!
     subscribe: true